Integrating Solana with GitHub Workflows for Enhanced CI/CD

 This pic shows the top panel removed (just one captive screw on the left of the cover needs undone, then it slides left and lifts up & off easily.).
 Note: there’s a sensor that prevents the projector from powering on while this cover is removed.

-You can see the culprit fan lurking behind that yellow tape, it cools the bulb housing.
+You can see the culprit fan lurking just behind that yellow tape, it cools the bulb housing.
 To get anywhere near it I had to disconnect the wires via the plastic molex/clip on the left, remove those three screws on the far right, then carefully lift the bulb housing out (straight upwards), using the little metal handle with one hand and guiding the heat shields/flaps past the top of the cover with the other.

-I noticed the fan blades were stiffer and harder to rotate (by hand) than they probably should be, and I knew fans like these could sometimes be cleaned and lubricated… this sounded worth a shot (given the age and cost of repair, it was looking quite like ‘new projector time’ otherwise), but that cover was stuck down fast….
+I noticed the fan blades were stiffer and harder to rotate (by hand) than they probably should be, and I knew fans like these could sometimes be cleaned and lubricated… this sounded worth a shot (given the age and cost of repair, it was looking quite like ‘new projector time’ for me otherwise), but that cover was stuck down fast….

 I replaced the lamp housing and the cover and gave it a whirl – it’s now starting up first time no problem and running smoothly and quietly, just like it used to!